ToNyOyO/veeva-approved-email-package-manager/README.md

 It's up to you to make your own html files.
 The template filename doesn't matter, anything will do as long as it's a sensible file name.

-*This should also create the template.html file but this has not been tested yet*

 When adding images for a fragment, you need to put those images in a folder with the fragment name.
 The image name doesn't matter:

 ```